verhas/javageci/ANNOTATIONBUILDER.md

 ## `module='name-of-module'`

-Use `@AnnotationBuilder(module="name-of-module")` to generate the annotation into a different maven module (in this example into the module "name-of-module").
+Use `@AnnotationBuilder(module="name-of-source")` to generate the annotation into a different source (in this example into the source registered with "name-of-source").
+To use this feature, you have to add the destination source with the specified name.

 ## `in='name.of.package'`

 Use `@AnnotationBuilder(in="name.of.package")` to generate the annotation in a different (sub-)package.

+If you use `in=""` and not use `absolute="yes"`, the annotation generator will skip the file, to avoid overwriting the file for which you want to create the annotation.

 ## `absolute='true'`